Photo by www.istockphoto.com

 Photo by asaumy/Shutterstock

-The largest and closest of the islands to Tokyo, Oshima is great for those that don't have a lot of time and just want to visit one of the islands, there's enough to do here to easily fill a few day's itinerary.
-It's also often the first stop for people that are island-hopping around the archipelago.
-The main attractions here are the huge volcanic crater of Mount Mihara and the surrounding black desert along with the numerous hot springs powered from the volcanic heating.
-High speed ferries get to the island from Tokyo's Takeshiba Ferry Terminal in just two hours, compared to the regular ferry which takes about six hours.
-You can also choose to fly there from Chofu Airport which takes just under half an hour.
+The largest and closest island to Tokyo, Oshima is perfect for anyone short on time who wants to experience an island getaway.
+There's plenty to do here to easily fill a few days.
+It’s also a popular first stop for those island-hopping around the archipelago.
+Key attractions include the massive volcanic crater of Mount Mihara and the surrounding black desert, as well as the many hot springs heated by volcanic activity.
+High-speed ferries from Tokyo's Takeshiba Ferry Terminal can get you to Oshima in just two hours, while the regular ferry takes about six hours.
+Alternatively, you can fly from Chofu Airport, which takes just under half an hour.

 Niijima